Bottle Condition

 Normal condition according to the age of the bottle

-• Bordeaux: Level at the base of the neck or better
+• Bordeaux: Level at base of neck or better

-• Burgundy: Level approximately 2 cm below the cork or better
+• Burgundy: Level at about 2 cm below the cork or better

 • Label: In good condition

-• Bordeaux: Level slightly below the base of the neck or better
+• Bordeaux: Level slightly below the base of neck or better

-• Burgundy: Level approximately 3 cm below the cork or better
+• Burgundy: Level at about 3 cm below the cork or better

 • Label: In good condition or slightly marked by time